The Tarantella del Gargano

 The song is a sonnet (sunèttë) in slow tarantella form, in a minor tonality, known as "alla mundanarë", i.e. "mountaineer style", meaning it was originating in the village of Monte Sant'Angelo.
 The original version, known as "Accomë j'èja fa' p'amà 'sta donnë" (what should I do to love this woman), was performed as a serenade by the old singers, who brought it on the streets and at the windows of the village with voice, chitarra battente ("strumming guitar"), "French" Guitar (the classical guitar) and tambourine.

-The tarantella del Gargano has been performed several times by Italian groups, such as Nuova Compagnia di Canto Popolare, featuring Carlo d'Angiò, Daniele Sepe, featuring Brunella Selo, Lina Sastri and Antidotum Tarantulae, featuring Emilia Ottaviano, but also foreigners, as Owayn Phyfe, an American of Welsh origin and the Germans Amarcord.
+The tarantella del Gargano has been performed several times by Italian groups, the version which is closest to the original is probably that of Cantori di Carpino, together with the one recorded in Bisignano, but we also remember the Nuova Compagnia di Canto Popolare, featuring Carlo d'Angiò, Daniele Sepe, featuring Brunella Selo, Lina Sastri and Antidotum Tarantulae, featuring Emilia Ottaviano, but also foreigners, as Owayn Phyfe, an American of Welsh origin and the Germans Amarcord.

 Antidotum Tarantulae https://www.youtube.com/watch?v=8ebjDqiExGw